baboune/UnofficialApceraDoc/README.md

 ```
 (Copy and paste content of mykey.pub.)

-This will guarantee that the key is distributed to all servers in the cluster for both "root" and "ops" during bootstraping.
+This will guarantee that the key is distributed to all servers in the cluster for both `root` and `ops` during bootstraping.

 Mandatory: Add SSH key to "cluster.conf" file.
 ```